-Independent Directors, except that upon the death, removal or resignation of an Independent Director, such requirement shall not be applicable for 90 days.
+Board of Directors.
+At all times a majority of the directors shall be Independent Directors, except that upon the death, removal or resignation of an Independent Director, such requirement shall not be applicable for 90 days.
 Upon completion of the Offering, there will be five directors, three of whom shall be Independent Directors.
 The shareholders shall be entitled to vote on the election or removal of directors, with each share entitled to one vote.
 The Articles of Incorporation provide that, subject to any rights of holders of any class of preferred stock, and unless the Board of Directors otherwise determines, any vacancies will be filled by the affirmative vote of a majority of the remaining directors, though less than a quorum, provided that Independent Directors shall nominate and approve directors to fill vacancies created by Independent Directors.
-Accordingly, the Board of Directors and filling the new directorships with such shareholder's own nominees.
+Accordingly, the Board of Directors could temporarily prevent any shareholder from enlarging the Board of Directors and filling the new directorships with such shareholder's own nominees.
 Any directors so elected shall hold office until the next annual meeting of shareholders.